leifoolsen/jersey2-jpa/readme.md

     * ReaderInterceptor to deflate GZIP on client side
 * ExceptionMapper
     * Mapping all exceptions to responses and sending a uniform ErrorMessage as JSON to the client
+* @BeanParam
+    * To inject parameters from Form POST and PUT

 ## Steps to run this project
 * Fork, Clone or Download ZIP